Reasons for Customer Returns

 What happens when a customer returns an item to a retailer?
-In many cases, you get a new opportunity as a reseller.
+In many cases, you get a new opportunity as a reseller for your online store.

 In the U.S. alone, nearly 5 billion items are returned each year.
-This has been escalated due to COVID-19, as more consumers rely on online rather than in-person shopping.
-With items available at the click of a button, many with free returns, it’s never been easier to make and return a purchase.
+This has been escalated due to COVID-19, as more consumers rely on online shopping rather than in-person shopping.
+With items available at the click of a button, many with free returns, it’s never been easier to make and return a purchase to an online retailer.

 In many cases, returned merchandise is in great condition, save potential damage to the original packaging from shipping and handling.
-But, due to its status as pre-owned, these items are typically offered at a discount the next time around, either from the retailer or a secondary source like BULQ.
+But, due to its status as pre-owned, these items are typically offered at a discount the next time around, either from the retailer or a secondary source like BULQ, liquidation companies, and liquidation auctions.
 That’s where resellers can score big.

 Check out our tips for how to understand, source, and successfully resell customer returns.

 How and Where to Source Customer Returns

 Believe it or not, returns don’t always stay with the retailer who originally sold them.
 Many times they’re offered at a discount to secondary retailers, who sell the individual items or package them in bulk for liquidation or wholesale.

 At BULQ, we work with top retailers year-round to liquidate/resell their returned inventory, making it available at a cost below MSRP.
 Along the way, we sort and organize these items, putting them in cases or pallets that make it easy for resellers to find specific inventory.

 This process can also, but not always, include inspecting and testing the items, which creates two general types of returns.